rloutlaw/JavaSDKDocs/outlawSDKDocs/create-vm-in-parallel.md

 }
 ```

-This block ensures that the resources created in the sample are cleaned up before the code exits.
+This block deletes resources created in the sample before the sample exits.

 ## Sample explanation

-Complete sample code for this scenario can be found on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).
+View the complete sample code on [Github](https://github.com/Azure-Samples/compute-java-create-virtual-machines-across-regions-in-parallel).

-The sample uses Creatables to define a virtual network and storage account for each region where virtual machines will be created.
-Creatables are then defined for the public IP address for each virtual machine, and using all three of these Creatables, virtual machines Creatables are built and stored in a list.
+The sample uses `Creatable` objects to define a virtual network and storage account for each region hosting the virtual machines. `Creatable` objects are then defined for the public IP address for each virtual machine.
+The sample defines the virtual machines using these `Creatable` objects, and sample adds the VM definition to the `virtualMachineCreatable` list.

-Once the list is fully populated, `azure.virtualMachines().create(creatableVirtualMachines)` creates each virtual machine in parallel in Azure.
+After the code adds every virtual machine definition to the list, `azure.virtualMachines().create(creatableVirtualMachines)` creates each virtual machine in parallel in Azure.

 The sample code then gets the IP addresses for all of the created virtual machines from the returned CreatedResources object to create a [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to distribute load across the virtual machines.

-The `finally` block makes sure that even in the case of an error, the resources are removed from your Azure subscription.
+The `finally` block deletes the resources from your Azure subscription even in the case of an error.

 | Class used in sample | Notes
 |-------|-------|
 | [com.microsoft.azure.management.compute.VirtualMachine](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.compute._virtual_machine) | Query properties and manage state of virtual machines.
 Retrieved in list form  with`azure.virtualMachines().list()` or by name or ID `azure.virtualMachines().getByGroup()`
 | [com.microsoft.azure.management.compute.VirtualMachineSizeTypes](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.compute._virtual_machine_size_types) | Class with static values that map to [virtual machine size options]
-| [com.microsoft.azure.management.network.PublicIpAddress](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._public_i_p_address) | Created for each virtual machine through `azure.publicIpAddresses().define()`, the key for each Creatables is stored in a List and retreived later through `CreatedResources`
+| [com.microsoft.azure.management.network.PublicIpAddress](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._public_i_p_address) | Defined, but not immediately created, for each virtual machine through `azure.publicIpAddresses().define()`.
+Store the key for each `Creatable` and retrieve later through `createdRelatedResource()`
 | [com.microsoft.azure.management.compute.KnownLinuxVirtualMachineImage](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.compute._known_linux_virtual_machine_image) | Class with a set of Linux virtual machine options for use with the `withPopularLinuxImage()` method when defining a virtual machine.
 | [com.microsoft.azure.management.network.Network](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.network._network) | One virtual network Creatable defined for each region through  `azure.networks().define()` .